The Geometric Mean is a measure of mean that indicates the typical value of a set of numbers. This measure can only be used for positive values.

 In this example, the Geomean function returns the value 1.622671112.

-Further examples of the Excel Geomean function can be found on the Microsoft Office website.
+Further details and examples of the Excel Geomean function are provided on the Microsoft Office website.

 If you get an error from the Excel Geomean function this is likely to be one of the following: